-- If you’re offered a stipend amount and are wondering if it’s high or low for the area you’re assigned, there are online groups and message boards where you can easily reach out to others to see what they were offered in a similar area.
+- If you’re offered a stipend amount and are wondering if it’s high, low, or average housing stipend for the area you’re assigned, there are online groups and message boards where you can easily reach out to others to see what they were offered in a similar area.

 - Different states allow different stipends.
 Just because you got something with an agency at your last location doesn’t mean you can automatically expect the same on a new assignment in a different state.

 - You’ll need to keep records to prove various expenses you’re using your stipend for.
-Keep records of your housing, mileage, food, and so on.
+Keep records of your cost of living, rent, housing, mileage, food, and so on.

-Remember to reach out to Stability to see if you have any questions regarding your stipend.
+Remember to reach out to Stability or your recruiter to see if you have any questions regarding your travel nurse housing stipend.
 We are here to answer any questions you may have so you can make the most out of your travel nursing experience.